If your battery popping up, disconnecting, not fully seated, or has come unlatched while riding, this article will help you resolve this issue.

 4.Grease Silver Spring Loaded Pins: Add a little oil or a little WD-40 to these 2 pins located on the right (circled in red below) and then push them in and out multiple times to work the oil in.

-5. Remove 1 of the Spring Loaded Pins: Using channel locks or pliers, it should slide right out.
+5. Remove 1 of the Spring Loaded Pins (if necessary, both can be removed): Using channel locks or pliers, it should slide right out.
 Removing 1 of these spring loaded pins will lower the upward force on the battery.
 Occasionally the springs are too stiff and pushing up on the battery too hard.

 6. Ensure the Terminal Nuts are Secure: It is not commonly the cause, but you can also verify that these thin nuts (circled in blue below) are snug and not loose.